Arthur Loftus Tottenham: Biography

-In 1876 Tottenham stood for parliament unsuccessfully at Leitrim but was elected Member of Parliament for Leitrim in 1880.
+In 1876 Tottenham stood for parliament unsuccessfully at Leitrim but was elected a Member of Parliament for Leitrim in 1880.
 He held the seat until the Redistribution of Seats Act 1885 when he was elected MP for Winchester.
 He held the seat until his death at the age of 49.
 He was buried at St Andrew's Church, Hove.

 Tottenham married Sarah Ann Gore in 1859.
 Major Arthur Gore Loftus Tottenham (1874–1940) and Herbert Ponsonby Loftus Tottenham (1871–1956) were among their children.